datahub-project/datahub/docs/lineage/airflow.md

 airflow connections add  --conn-type 'datahub-rest' 'datahub_rest_default' --conn-host 'http://datahub-gms:8080' --conn-password '<optional datahub auth token>'
 ```

+If you are using hosted Acryl Datahub then please use `https://YOUR_PREFIX.acryl.io/gms` as the `--conn-host` parameter.

 #### Airflow UI

 On the Airflow UI, go to Admin -> Connections and click the "+" symbol to create a new connection.
 Select "DataHub REST Server" from the dropdown for "Connection Type" and enter the appropriate values.